cherchyk/openaidevstarter/README.md

 ## SDKs / Frameworks

-When developing solutions that utilize Large Language Models (LLMs), you have the choice of using API libraries or SDKs/Frameworks.
-Although it is feasible to solely rely on API libraries, leveraging SDKs/Frameworks can expedite solution development and reduce code complexity.
-It is advisable to utilize SDKs/Frameworks whenever possible.
+When developing solutions that utilize Large Language Models (LLMs), you have the choice of using API Libraries or SDKs/Frameworks.
+API Libraries are used to build requests, execute and parse requests to LLM endpoints.
+On the other hand, SDKs/Frameworks provide additional convenient features for developers while internally using API libraries.

+While it is feasible to solely rely on API libraries, leveraging SDKs/Frameworks can expedite solution development and reduce code complexity.
+Therefore, it is recommended to utilize SDKs/Frameworks whenever possible.

 > **Important Note:** Code-related educational material can quickly become obsolete due to the constant evolution of libraries and SDKs.
 It is recommended for learners to focus on application development patterns rather than specific syntax, as patterns are more resistant to change.
+Refer to official tutorials and documentation for the most up-to-date information.

 |                     | [OpenAI](https://platform.openai.com/docs/libraries/python-library)  | [Azure Open AI](https://learn.microsoft.com/en-us/azure/ai-services/openai/supported-languages) | [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) | [LangChain](https://www.langchain.com/)       | [LlamaIndex](https://www.llamaindex.ai/)      |
 | ------------------- | ----------- | ----------------- | --------------- | --------------- | --------------- |